The Bylaws of The Coral Ridge Association

 There shall be a minimum of two (2) general membership meetings each fiscal year at such time and place as shall be designated by the Board of Governors.
 A quorum shall consist of thirty (30) members.

 The Board of Governors shall meet at a time, date, and place as called by the President subject to approval by the Board of Governors or in the President's absence or inability to act, the next senior officer subject to approval by the Board of Governors.
 A quorum shall consist of a majority of the current members of the Board of Governors.
 Individuals who are not officers or Board members may not address the Board except upon approval by a vote of the Board.

 Executive Sessions may be called by the President, or in the President's absence or inability to act, by the next senior officer.
 These sessions shall consist of the Officers of the Association as described in Article III

 The Bylaws may be amended at any general membership meeting of the Association by a two-thirds vote of the members attending such meeting, provided the proposed amendment shall have been approved by a majority vote of the Governing Board and published to the general membership not later than thirty days prior to the general membership meeting.

 Annual Dues for members will be determined by the Board of Governors at the June meeting of the Board.

 ARTICLE VIII ANNUAL EXAMINATION OF TREASURER’S RECORDS

-At the close of each calender year, the treasurer’s records for thatyear will be reviewed by a licensed accounting firm.
+At the close of each calendar year, the treasurer’s records for that year will be reviewed by a licensed accounting firm.
 They will provide a written report to the board concerning the accuracy thereof.

 ARTICLE IX COMMITTEES

-The President, subject to the approval of the Governing Board, shall designate such standing committees as Membership Committee, Telephone Committee, Traffic/Zoning Committee, Drainage Committee, Beautification Committee, and others as may be required to further the interest of the Association or its members.
+The President, subject to the approval of the Board of Governors, may designate such standing committees and special committees as may be required to further the interests and objectives of the Association and its members.